Privacy Policy and Data Protection

 ICO Registration: ZC095162

-In accordance with Article 24 UK GDPR, the Controller implements appropriate technical and organisational measures to ensure and demonstrate compliance.
+In accordance with Art.
+24 UK GDPR, the controller implements appropriate technical and organisational measures to ensure and demonstrate compliance.

-The practice operates as a sole practitioner entity, with direct control over data flows.
+The practice operates as an individual practice / sole practitioner structure, with direct control over data flows.

 3. Nature and Purposes of Processing